-However you seem to experience the tension and stress that comes with the reality you are living.
-According to your choices in the questionnaire, you have discovered a way to pause and re-center, experiencing a positive impact on how you feel about yourself, and how you interact with others.
+pausing periodically to re-center, experiencing the positive impact on how you feel with yourself, and how you interact with others.

-It is not clear what strategies you employ to regain your inner calm.
-Pausing and stepping away from our tasks clears our mind, and we can return with renewed energy.
+Pausing and stepping away from our task clears your mind, and you can get back with renewed energy.
 Is this something you remember to do when you need it?
-If not, how could you help yourself remember it more regularly, or just in time?
+If not, how could you help yourself remember it more regularly?